 - (8) Indicates assets that the Company believes do not represent "qualifying assets" under Section 55(a) of the Investment Company Act of 1940, as amended.
-Qualifying assets must represent at least 70% of the Company's total assets at the time of acquisition of any additional non-qualifying assets. - (9) The investment has a \$0.6 million unfunded commitment. - (10) The investment has a \$10.0 million unfunded commitment. - (11) The Company is currently paying 17% cash rate due to covenant non-compliance.
+Qualifying assets must represent at least 70% of the Company's total assets at the time of acquisition of any additional non-qualifying assets.
+As of December 31, 2014, 3.5% of the Company's total assets were non-qualifying assets. - (9) The investment has a \$0.6 million unfunded commitment. - (10) The investment has a \$10.0 million unfunded commitment. - (11) The Company is currently paying 17% cash rate due to covenant non-compliance.